Concussion Treatment

 Eye Teaming

-The ability for the eyes to coordinate are commonly affected by a traumatic brain injury.
+The ability of the eyes to coordinate is commonly affected by a traumatic brain injury.
 Effective eye-teaming occurs when both of our eyes have to move in a coordinated manner to ensure they are pointing at the same target.
 The inward movement of our eyes to aim at a near target is called convergence and the outward movement to aim our eyes at a distant target is called divergence.
 Accurate eye teaming is often lost following a traumatic brain injury such as a concussion.
-Patient with reduced convergence or divergence may experience double vision, eye strain, words moving on a page and/or reduced depth perception.
+Patients with reduced convergence or divergence may experience double vision, eye strain, words moving on a page and/or reduced depth perception.

 Visual Field Loss

-The prognosis for most mild traumatic brain injuries such as a concussion depends on how long symptoms are present.
-If symptoms persist greater than three months past the initial injury the progness tends to be worse, or may require additional rehabilitation to improve symptoms.
 Other individual factors can also affect prognosis, such as the number of previous head injuries, a history of anxiety or depression, the severity of injury, prior neurological disease, persistent physical illness, or advanced age.

-When a patient suffers a traumatic brain injury there can be damage to various pathways in the brain.
 This prevents our brain from being able to use these damaged connections to pass information.
-When we do neuro-optometric rehabilitation we are able to train the brain to rewire the connections and use other areas of the brain to compensate for areas of damage.
-This results in better communication throughout the brain, which results in improvement of symptoms.
+When we do neuro-optometric rehabilitation we can train the brain to rewire the connections and use other areas of the brain to compensate for areas of damage.

 Each case presents with varying degrees of symptoms however, studies show that one can anticipate at least 6-10 weeks of visual rehabilitation before improvements can be seen.
-It is common to require additional weeks in order to embed the new skills so that regression does not occur once rehabilitation is complete.